Nature's Variety Prairie Homestyle Review

 According to our data, this Prairie recipe provides complete & balanced nutrition for adult dogs and growing puppies.
 In other words, this formula is AAFCO approved.

-Prairie Homestyle Cans Pork and Sweet Potato Stew is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for adult dogs and growing puppies.
+Prairie Homestyle Pork & Sweet Potato Stew is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for adult dogs and growing puppies.

-We'll begin this review of Prairie Homestyle Cans Pork and Sweet Potato Stew with a detailed discussion of the ingredients.
+We'll begin this review of Prairie Homestyle Pork & Sweet Potato Stew with a detailed discussion of the ingredients.

 The first ingredient is pork broth.
 Pork broth provides both flavor and moisture; however, as with other broths, pork broth does not provide any notable nutritional contribution.

 The second ingredient is pork.
 Although pork is an excellent protein source, raw pork contains more than 60% moisture.
 After cooking, the relative meat contribution of pork is dramatically reduced.
 Therefore, it's important to ensure that other meat sources are included within the first few ingredients to ensure the product derives most of its protein from meat.

 The third ingredient is pork liver.
 Pork liver is an excellent organ meat which provides high quality protein and fat.
 In addition, pork liver provides many essential vitamins and minerals.

 The fourth ingredient is beef.
 Beef is another excellent protein source.
 As with other raw meats, beef contains a substantial amount of moisture and therefore the relative meat contribution of beef is dramatically reduced after cooking.

 The fifth ingredient is egg whites.
 Egg whites consist of shell-free egg whites, which are easy to digest and contain high quality protein.
 Egg protein is often given the highest biological value (BV).
 The BV metric measures the usability of the ingredient's protein.